 7. Will also work towards achieving their own goals

-8. Work towards achieving organization’s goals
+8. Work towards achieving the organization’s goals

 In addition to working hard to achieve their individual goals, motivated employees also work towards achieving team and company goals.